shivansh/TCP-IP-Regression-TestSuite/slow_read_attack/README.md

   ZWP or persist condition to be closed or aborted by their applications or other resource management routines in the operating system.

+* **Note** If the client never updates it's advertized window, the server will keep sending the zero window probes indefinitely.
+The handling for this case is done by the application.

 ## References
 * https://tools.ietf.org/html/rfc6429#section-3